1ccs-todd/truenas-media-setup/README.md

 "rpc-whitelist-enabled": false,
 '''

-To add your IP edit the line below to include your IP.
+B) To add your IP edit the line below to include your IP.
 The setting is a comma separated list, so if your IP was 192.168.1.100 you would change it as follows.
 '''
 "rpc-whitelist": "127.0.0.1",
 '''